kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 in their career as well.
 You could also reach out to them to have a chat about your career.

-The career facilitators has been really helpful and professional in helping me in my journey to get a job.
+The career facilitators have been really helpful and professional in helping me in my journey to get a job.
 It's also kind of reaffirming to have people who have expertise in this area and know the market to talk about our career.